aws/aws-auto-scaling-custom-resource/README.md

 When the deployment has completed successfully, you’ll receive an email to confirm a subscription to the Amazon SNS topic created by the template.
 Choose the *Confirm subscription* link in the message to subscribe to emails that are sent whenever there is an expiring certificate.
 A Lambda function checks once a day to see if the client certificate is expiring in 7, 3, or 1 days.

-## 3. Get the Resource ID & API Gateway client certificate IDs
+## 3. Get the Resource ID and API Gateway Client Certificate IDs

 To continue with the deployment steps, you need the HTTPS link (aka Resource ID) for your API Gateway endpoint.